-- Perception of Public Services (impression of the people about the facilities in the area) was given a weightage of 20 points, - Awareness & Accesibility of the MLA was given a weightage of 6 points, - Corruption index was given a weightage of 10 points and - Broad overall measures were given a weightage of 4 points being aware and accessible or overall feel of the people being positive.
+The rationale for giving the above scoring points was to give more importance to the key issues like facilities in the area & corruption as compared to MLA being aware and accessible or overall feel of the people being positive.
 This is because we believe that scoring positively overall or being popular is actually a function of your work in different areas.
 Hence, these areas should be given more importance than the overall satisfaction.
 Moreover a blanket overall performance for an individual may be good but when interrogated deeply about different traits the positives and negatives can be clearly pointed.